usc-mrel/python-ismrmrd-server/readme.md

 [Development containers (devcontainers)](https://code.visualstudio.com/docs/devcontainers/containers) are a convenient way of using a Docker image as a working environment instead of installing packages locally.
 If the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension is installed in Visual Studio Code, then a prompt will appear when opening this folder to re-open it in a devcontainer.
 The devcontainer is also compatible with [GitHub Codespaces](https://github.com/features/codespaces).
 Further details can be found in [doc/devcontainers.md](doc/devcontainers.md).

 ###  2.2. <a name='Settingupacondaenvironment'></a>Setting up a conda environment
 Conda is a Python environment manager that is useful for creating and maintaining Python packages and their dependencies.
-It is available either as part of the larger [Anaconda](https://www.anaconda.com/) product, or separately as part of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+It is available either as part of the larger [Anaconda](https://www.anaconda.com/) framework, or separately as part of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Although not required, it's helpful in setting up an environment for the Python ISMRMD client/server.
 [Mamba](https://mamba.readthedocs.io/en/latest/) and [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) are drop-in replacements for Conda that are often faster at resolving dependencies.
 The following instructions are for micromamba, but the command `micromamba` can be replaced with `conda` if conda is preferred.

 1. Download and install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for your operating system.